kitnato/neverquest/source/data/manual.md

 - Low damage
 - Low attack rate
 - Medium burden
-- Medium purchase & crafting cost
+- Medium purchase and crafting cost
 - Medium weight

 Also provides a certain [range](#range) that delays contact with the monster.